What is ARFID?

 • Residential Treatment: Round-the-clock support in a welcoming space that prioritizes stabilization, nervous-system regulation, and gentle exposure practice.

-• Intensive Outpatient Program (IOP): Flexible care three to six times per week, ideal for step-down support or for those balancing school, work, or caretaking.
+• Intensive Outpatient Program (IOP): Flexible care four days per week, ideal for step-down support or for those balancing school, work, or caretaking.

 • Therapy Approaches: CBT, DBT skills, and CBT-AR principles that target avoidance patterns, build tolerance, and reduce anxiety around eating.
 Sessions include pacing strategies, interoceptive awareness, and compassionate coaching.